-In phenomenological research, the researcher must be aware of her own biases, preconceptions and world view that she brings into the research process.
+In phenomenological research, the researcher must be aware of his own biases, preconceptions and world view that he brings into the research process.
 The researcher avoids surveys or interviews because questions almost always inject the researcher's assumptions.
-She instead engages in conversations.
-She listens to the stories of the people.
+He instead engages in conversations.
+He listens to the stories of the people.
 Mina innovated the Kulandong for this purpose.
-Throughout the interaction, the researcher takes notes how what she hears is being processed by her mind from the perspective of her own mindsets.
-Every conversation is a process that changes her own "lifeworld" and may also change the lifeworlds of people she is having conversation with.
+Throughout the interaction, the researcher takes notes how what he hears is being processed by his mind from the perspective of his own mindsets.
+Every conversation is a process that changes his own "lifeworld" and may also change the lifeworlds of people he is having conversation with.